cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/syllabus.md

 #### Major Writing Assignments (Revision required):

 1. Narrative essay (drawing upon personal experience): c.
 1500 words.
-2. Critical Review (based upon your analysis of two videos and your reading of at least three related articles): 1700-2000 words.
+2. Critical review (based upon your analysis of two videos and your reading of at least three related articles): 1700–2000 words.
-3. An article designed for *Scientific American* that provides an update on recent research in a specific field: 2100-2400 words.
+3. An article designed for *Scientific American* that provides an update on recent research in a specific field: 2100–2400 words.

 #### Formal Oral Presentation